RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/02-Using-the-Authorisation-Methods.md

 ::: warning
 Please note that MD5 hashed passwords are deprecated and will be removed by end 2025.
-MD5 hashed passwords are no longer available for Webupdates in TEST environment
+MD5 hashed passwords are no longer available for Webupdates in TEST and RC environment
 :::

 An MD5 password can be used by any of the update methods currently in use.
 See section 5.2 Update Methods for more details of these methods.